binford2k/update_the_world/slides/introduction.md

 * If you've been around long enough, then I've probably told you to *just fucking upgrade already* at some point, so in keeping with tradition, I'll be doing that again today.
-* But this time I'm talking about ways that we can make it easier for you.
+* But this time I'm talking about ways that we are working to make it easier for you.

 ~~~ENDSECTION~~~